Home / Africa Blog / The San Bushmen

 The San Bushmen were traditionally hunter-gatherers obtaining there food from wild plants and animals.
 These days, however, this tradition has mostly been replaced with farming or pastoralist activity, due to government-enforced modernisation programmes.

-The San Bushmen are the oldest inhabitants of Southern Africa and have lived here for approximately 20 000 years.
+The San Bushmen are the oldest inhabitants of Southern Africa and have lived here for approximately 20,000 years.
 They have contributed much to anthropology and genetics with the discovery that San people had the highest genetic diversity among the 121 individual African populations that were part of the study.
 The San are also known to be one of the 14 population clusters from which all known human beings descended.

-Of course what cannot be denied is their incredible wealth of information of fauna and flora of the region, and their rich culture.
+Of course what cannot be denied is their incredible wealth of information of the fauna and flora of the region, and their rich culture.
 With the San’s incredible hunting and survival skills in the unforgiving climate of Southern Africa, their knowledge will be used for centuries to come.

 Daily Living of the San Bushmen